 What did he know that Coach Kangol had managed to miss all last season?!?

-The grousing started first to a few friends not on the team, then out loud on the bench and finally had begun to build to a dull roar by the time he approached Scagnetti man-to-man (or should we say little-man-to-grown-big-man) with what he considered this absolute last-resort humdinger:
+The grousing started first to a few friends not on the team, then out loud on the bench, and finally built to a dull roar by the time he approached Scagnetti man-to-man (or little-man-to-grown-man) with what he considered an absolute last-resort humdinger:

 “Coach, I’ve given this a lot of thought, and I’ve decided I want to be traded”

-*Scagnetti pauses for a moment to process this statement, then proceeds to start laughing hard with the type of raspy laugh only a middle-aged man who might occasionally be caught choking down a Newport 100 before or after practice would be able to muster*
+*Scagnetti pauses for a moment to process this statement, then laughs hard with the type of raspy laugh only a middle-aged man who might occasionally be known for choking down a Newport 100 before and after practice would be able to muster*

 “Oh is that right, Bam?!?
 You wanna be TRADED?!?”

-*more mentholated guffaw, shouting now to practice pitcher/batting coach, Big Bill Willbrickington*
+*more mentholated guffaw as he shouted out to the practice pitcher/batting coach/assistant, Big Bill Willbrickington*

 “HEY BILL…….DID YOU HEAR THE NEWS?!?
 BAM WANTS TO BE *TRADED*!”

-*A few beats of phlegmy laughter later, Scagnetti returns his gaze to Young Bambino who by now is beginning to suspect that his coach is not taking this request very seriously*
+*A few beats of phlegmy laughter later, Scagnetti returns his gaze to Young Bambino who by now began to suspect that his coach was not taking this request very seriously*